gagle/Node-WalkieWatchie/README.md

 #### Events ####
 - `watching`.
 Emitted after all the directory tree has been traversed and all the watchers has been bound after `watch()` is called.
 - `create`.
 Emitted when a file or directory has been created.
 The callback receives the path and the `Stats` object.
 - `delete`.
 Emitted when a file or directory has been deleted.
-The callback receives the path and a boolean indicating if the deleted entry is a directory.
+The callback receives the path and a boolean indicating if the entry is a directory.
-- `modify`.
+- `change`.
 Emitted when a file has been modified.
 The callback receives the path of the file.
-- `rename`.
-Emitted when a file or directory has been renamed.
-The callback receives the old and new paths and a boolean indicating if the renamed entry is a directory.
+- `move`.
+Emitted when a file or directory has been moved to another location being watched (also know as rename).
+The callback receives the old and new paths and a boolean indicating if the entry is a directory.
 - `any`.
-Emitted right after a `create`, `delete`, `modify` or `rename` event is emitted.
+Emitted right after a `create`, `delete`, `change` or `move` event is emitted.
 - `error`.
 Emitted when an error occurs.
 All the watchers are closed automatically.

 #### Methods ####